rifathcsedu/MicroLambda/README.md

 # MicroLambda: V2

 ## Docker installation for Ubuntu 18.04
-Clone the project into the each RPI and run this commands:
+Clone the project into the each node and run this commands:

     sudo ./installation_docker_amd64.sh
     sudo reboot